 TRL continues to see strong interest from clients in finding solutions for emerging risks, including cyber and socio-political classes.
 TransRe's global Head of Cyber is based full time in the UK which enables us to provide an enhanced level of service and insights to our client base.
 We remain very conscious of the threat that a poorly understood and constructed cyber portfolio would pose to the balance sheet and much of the work undertaken by the team is focussed on research and learning rather than business development.
-Cyber has lagged behind other primary lines on rate but, following the uptick in ransomware losses over the last year, that is beginning to change.
+Following ransomware losses, cyber primary rates have shown significant increases; however, we remain cautious about increasing our exposures in this area.

-Approximately 15% of London premium is written on LBO paper in response to some client concerns about the possible impact of Brexit and for other reasons including reinsurance licensing.
-For the year ended 31 December 2020, \$107.2m of estimated premium income ("EPI") had been written on LBO against a maximum PRA approved limit of \$166m.
-It is our intention to transfer this business back to TRL at the earliest opportunity without jeopardising client and business retention.
-This may be impacted by whether the European Commission finds the UK's rules equivalent under Article 172 of the Solvency II Directive, although most European states do not prevent cessions to reinsurers in non-equivalent jurisdictions.
+Approximately 11% of London 2021 premium was written on LBO paper in response to client concerns about the possible impact of Brexit as well as other reasons including reinsurance licensing.
+For the year ended 31 December 2021, \$83.4m of estimated premium income ("EPI") was written on LBO paper well within the PRA approved limit.
+As of 1 January 2022, no new business was written in LBO, with the majority of LBO's business written on TRL paper, as concerns relating to the impact of Brexit on cross-border reinsurance receded.